sveltia/sveltia-cms/README.md

 - String
   - Supports the `type` property that accepts `url` or `email` as a value, which will validate the value as a URL or email.
   - Supports the `prefix` and `suffix` string properties, which automatically prepend and/or append the developer-defined value to the user-input value.
-- Markdown
-  - The rich text editor is built with [Lexical](https://github.com/facebook/lexical) instead of [Slate](https://github.com/ianstormtaylor/slate), which solves several problems found in Netlify/Decap CMS, including fatal application crashes[^53].
-  - You can set the default editor mode by changing the order of the `modes` option[^58].
-If you want to use the plain text editor by default, add `[raw, rich_text]` to the field configuration.
 - Boolean, Number and String
   - Supports the `before_input` and `after_input` string properties, which allow developers to display custom labels before and/or after the input UI[^28].
 Markdown is supported in the value.
-- List and Object
-  - The `summary` is displayed correctly when it refers to a Relation field[^36].
 - File and Image
   - Provides a reimagined all-in-one asset selection dialog for File and Image fields.
     - [Collection-specific assets](#using-a-custom-media-folder-for-a-collection) are listed for easy selection, while all assets are displayed in a separate tab[^19].
     - A new asset can be uploaded by dragging & dropping it into the dialog[^20].
     - A URL can also be entered in the dialog.
     - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert a free stock photo[^8].
 More services will be added later.
+- List and Object
+  - The `summary` is displayed correctly when it refers to a Relation field[^36].
 - String, Text and Markdown
   - A required field containing only spaces or line breaks will result in a validation error, as if no characters were entered.
 - New widgets